 I’m Adria Vasil.
 (If you’re wondering, it’s pronounced uh-DREE-ah, like Maria and Vasil, like the popular petroleum salve, Vaseline, but Greeker).
 I’m an environmental journalist, columnist and the author of the best-selling Ecoholic book series.
 People tend to make a lot of assumptions about a girl that’s written four books and a decade-long column called Ecoholic.
 That I always remember my reusable mug, that I survive on little more than baking soda and apple cider vinegar and that I must have been raised on some sort of organic goat farm.
-The real story is that my Greek Canadian dad and French Canadian mom actually moved us from Montreal, where I was born, to the aluminium-smelting town of Shawinigan to open up not a health store but a, er, um, McDonald’s.
-I won’t lie, all those chocolate sundaes and chicken nuggets were pretty awesome to a five year old, though this was a fact I would later hide from my environmental friends.
-Thankfully for all of our health, my family moved back to Montreal by the time I was 10 and we kissed McDLTs goodbye.
+The real story is that my Greek Canadian dad and French Canadian mom actually moved us from Montreal, where I was born, to the aluminum-smelting town of Shawinigan to open up not a health store but a, er, um, McDonald’s.
+Naturally, my heavy McNugget consumption was a fact that I would later hide from my activist friends.
+Thankfully, my family moved back to Montreal by the time I was 10 and we kissed all the Big Macs goodbye.
 It was the 80s.
-A lot of bad sh*t was happening to the planet and I started watching the nightly news with my news junky dad (who passed away in 2016).
+A lot of bad sh*t was happening to the planet and I started watching the nightly news with my news junkie dad.
 The Exxon Valdez oil spill, the hole in the ozone layer, acid rain.
 It was intense viewing for a tween and it changed me.
 I started worrying.
 About everything.
 Within a few years, I was getting actively involved in pretty much every issue I could from women’s rights to human rights to the crap that was in my shampoo and bathroom cleaners.
 Was it tested on animals?
 Screwing up the planet?
 Made in a sweatshop?
-I guess you could say I’ve been obsessed with the hidden impacts of our everyday choices ever since.
+I’ve been obsessed with the hidden impacts of our everyday choices ever since.
 Though I think I maintain my sanity and optimism much better these days.
 Dancing in the kitchen helps.
 So does meditation, which I started doing after my big brother passed away while I was writing Ecoholic Body (he himself was a big meditator and it’s been my way of connecting to him).
 Plus I was raised in a family that watched way too many slapstick movies and cracks jokes through all of life’s highs and lows (my dad, who died of cancer in 2016, would no doubt have been pretty disappointed if no one made a quippy remark at his funeral).
 So that helps, too.

-My biggest influence?
-Definitely my brother Nick, who passed away in 2010.
+My biggest influence: Definitely my brother Nick.